How Much is an Electric Garage Door Cost in 2025?

 Tradesperson Costs for Fitting an Electric Garage Door

 A good rule of thumb for labour costs is to think that the average for a single garage door install is around £400, and £650 for a double garage.
-Now, if you live in a big city, you can add around 20% to that number and take off 10% for those areas quite rural areas.
+Now, if you live in a big city, you can add around 20% to that number and take off 10% for those quiet rural areas.

 You can also expect to pay more in labour if you have a more complex garage door installed.
 This will naturally take more time to complete, and may even involve more than one pair of hands.